corda/corda/docs/source/tutorial-cordapp.rst

 * Click the 'import gradle project' link.
 Press OK on the dialogue that pops up

 * Gradle will now download all the project dependencies and perform some indexing.
-This usually takes a minute or so.
+This usually takes a minute or so

-  * If the 'import gradle project' pop-up does not appear, click the small green speech bubble at the bottom-right of the IDE, or simply close and re-open IntelliJ again to make it reappear.
+  * If the 'import gradle project' pop-up does not appear, click the small green speech bubble at the bottom-right of the IDE, or simply close and re-open IntelliJ again to make it reappear

-**If you already have IntelliJ open**
+**If you already have IntelliJ open**:

 * Open the ``File`` menu